Stuff It! The Only Thanksgiving Stuffing Tips and Recipes You Need

 This gluten-free stuffing takes advantage of the excellent options in celiac-friendly bread available at most grocery stores now to ensure you can cook up a delicious Thanksgiving dish.
 The stuffing has the traditional textures everyone expects and comforting notes of rosemary, sage, and thyme.
 Feel free to stir in savory cooked crumbled sausage, or a chopped apple for a hint of sweetness.

 Seek out the lightest loaf of keto bread you can find for this healthful update on a traditional Thanksgiving stuffing recipe.
-Cauliflower, leeks, and celery deliver flavor while being light on carbs, while garlic and fresh sage ensure classic holiday flavor so you can balance health with comfort food nostalgia.
+Cauliflower, leeks, and celery deliver flavor while being light on carbohydrates, while garlic and fresh sage ensure classic holiday flavor so you can balance health with comfort food nostalgia.

 Thanksgiving Stuffing (Vegan)